google/WebFundamentals/src/content/en/updates/2015/03/push-notifications-on-the-open-web.md

-Please do [check out the docs](https://firebase.google.com/docs/cloud-messaging/server) about how to send push messages from your server, but for a quick sanity check of your service worker you can use [cURL](http://www.google.com/url?q=http%3A%2F%2Fen.wikipedia.org%2Fwiki%2FCURL&sa=D&sntz=1&usg=AFQjCNHRhFnXmOaG9ZHmto3zw6T_7B15Ng) to send a push message to your browser.
+Please do [check out the docs](https://firebase.google.com/docs/cloud-messaging/server) about how to send push messages from your server, but for a quick check of your service worker you can use [cURL](http://www.google.com/url?q=http%3A%2F%2Fen.wikipedia.org%2Fwiki%2FCURL&sa=D&sntz=1&usg=AFQjCNHRhFnXmOaG9ZHmto3zw6T_7B15Ng) to send a push message to your browser.